GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 Another commonly used data structure alongside HashMap is BTreeMap.
 BTreeMap is a data structure that internally uses a [B-tree](https://en.wikipedia.org/wiki/B-tree) to organize the hash table.
 Additionally, BTreeSet is similar to HashSet and is a simplified version of BTreeMap, used to store ordered sets.

-Here, we focus on BTreeMap, whose data structure is as follows.
+Here, we focus on BTreeMap, whose data structure is as follows:

 ```rust
 pub struct BTreeMap<K, V> {